KULeuven-COSIC/ZeroTouch/Wireless InSite/Inside transmitters/README.md

 # Inside Transmitters

 This folder contains simulation files for transmitters positioned inside the apartment.
-These simulations examine wireless propagation for outdoor transmitter scenarios.
+These simulations examine wireless propagation for indoor transmitter scenarios.

 ## Running the Simulation